CHT2531/responsive-web-design/README.md

     * industry
     * sport
     * famous-people
 * Add some padding to each block.
+It's probably a good idea to also change the ```box-sizing``` to be ```border-box```.
+This tells the browser to include padding and borders in the width of elements.
+See https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing for more info.

 * Add a viewport meta tag to the head of document.
 ```
 <meta name="viewport" content="width=device-width, initial-scale=1">